Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 I mean, I don't know.

-I haven't spent that much time in either,
+I haven't spent that much time in either, so maybe not.

 It's so funny.

-I gotta say that anywhere else.
+Oh, you're going to say that anywhere else.

-Yeah, like would not get it.
+Yeah, like, would not get it.

-would not get that kind of level
+Any other country in the world would not get that kind of level of comedy.

-Would not have a career.
+Would not have a clue.

-Maybe, I mean, this was from the mid 90s.
+Maybe, I mean, this was from the mid-90s.

 Yeah.